 There are two forms that are required for all students traveling on a Rustic Pathways program, and one that is strongly recommended.

-- Our online medical form will need to be completed as soon as possible, so our staff can screen your student to make sure they can be safely accommodated on the program they have chosen.
-A unique link for your student will be supplied to you in your Welcome Letter.
+- Online medical form will need to be completed as soon as possible, so our staff can screen your student to make sure they can be safely accommodated on the program they have chosen.
+A unique link for your student will be supplied to you in the My Rustic Portal

 Additionally, certain programs have required forms specifically related to activities offered on that program.
-A list of programs and the required forms for participation can be found here.
+Those forms will all be in your My Rustic Portal for your completion online.

 As a leader in our industry, Rustic Pathways takes the health and safety of our students extremely seriously.
 We have comprehensive risk management and crisis response systems and go to great lengths to educate and train our leaders in first aid.
 In fact, nearly all of our full-time operations staff are certified as Wilderness First Responders.
-To complement these efforts, we are partnered with International SOS, one of the world’s leading providers of medical and travel assistance services.
-All participants traveling with Rustic Pathways will have access to International SOS services through Rustic Pathways’ membership.
-Learn more about International SOS.
+To complement these efforts, we are partnered with one of the world’s leading providers of medical and travel assistance services.

 Be an informed traveler!
 We are here to help with this but legally cannot provide direct medical advice on vaccinations and inoculations.
-However, we suggest you visit our Travel Vaccinations Page for up to date information.
-Additionally, we provide you with an included membership to International SOS, our partner for global emergency and medical services, when you participate in our programs.
-This is a great resource for specific regional information and travel consultation.
-You should review these websites, consult with your local travel clinic, and discuss your travel plans with your physician prior to travel.
+However, we suggest you visit our Travel Vaccinations page for up to date information.
+You should review this website, consult with your local travel clinic, and discuss your travel plans with your physician prior to travel.
 Be aware that some immunizations involve a series of inoculations or medications, so don’t put this off for the last minute.

 Rustic Pathways requires that all students have international medical insurance coverage for the duration of their travels.
 In the event of injury or illness, we will take care of your student’s well-being; however, the family is responsible for all expenses incurred for medical treatment and services received.
 Students should carry their insurance information while traveling on Rustic Pathways programs.

-We partner with Trip Mate to offer our families with an optional Travel Protection Plan (which includes primary medical coverage) for those who choose to purchase it.
-Visit Trip Mate to learn more about the plan and to view the plan document.
+We partner with Roam Right to offer our families an optional Travel Protection Plan (which includes primary medical coverage) for those who choose to purchase it.
+Visit the travel insurance page to learn more about the plan and get your free quote.

 Visas depend on both your nationality and the particular country you will be visiting.
 It is ultimately your responsibility to make sure you meet the entry and exit requirements for each country, but we are here to help.
-Rustic Pathways partners with G3 Visas and Passports to make this process as easy as possible.
-We’ll send you information after enrolling about how you can get a visa with G3’s help.
+To make this process easier for you, however, Rustic Pathways partners with G3 Visas.
+We will provide you with more information once you’ve enrolled.
 Until then, check out Everything You Need to Know About Tourist Visas for more information.

 Students traveling internationally from the United States will need a passport.
 And many countries require that your passport be valid for at least six months from your return date.
 Renewing or obtaining a new passport can take six to eight weeks, but can be done in less than two weeks if necessary.
 Learn more by reading our post How to Get a U.S. Passport in 2 Weeks or Less.

 Once your child arrives safely at his or her destination, you will receive a safe arrival email from us within 24 hours.
-After this email, no news is good news.
+After this email, expect updates with photos as frequently as is possible in the destination.
+Some locations can be quite remote and the data required to move high-quality images isn’t always accessible.

 Each of our programs has a packing list online.